yogsototh/Scratch/content/html/fr/blog/Haskell-the-Hard-Way.md

                     , fieldn :: [type of fieldn] }
 </code>

-And many accessor are made for you.
+And many accessors are made for you.
 Furthermore you can use another order when setting values.

 Example: